phpinternalsbook/PHP-Internals-Book/Book/php7/extensions_design/zend_extensions.rst

         with pib-zend-extension v1.0, Our Copyright, by PHPInternalsBook Authors

-This is mandatory, the engine reacts like this : it prints the first ``zend_extension`` fields into engine informations, for every loaded Zend extension.
+This is mandatory, the engine reacts like this : it prints the first ``zend_extension`` fields into engine information, for every loaded Zend extension.

 That's all for now.
 Let's fill-in those empty-body functions now::